Ned Kelly

 Kelly and his gang, with the help of a network of sympathisers, evaded the police for two years.
 The gang's crime spree included raids on Euroa and Jerilderie, and the killing of Aaron Sherritt, a sympathiser turned police informer.
 In a manifesto letter, Kelly—denouncing the police, the Victorian government and the British Empire—set down his own account of the events leading up to his outlawry.
 Demanding justice for his family and the rural poor, he threatened dire consequences for his enemies.
 In 1880, the gang tried to derail and ambush a police train as a prelude to attacking Benalla, the base of police operations in the region.
-The police, tipped off, confronted them at Glenrowan.
+The police, tipped off, confronted them at Glenrowan, where the gang held dozens of hostages in a hotel.
 In the ensuing 12-hour siege and gunfight, the outlaws wore armour fashioned from plough mouldboards.
-Kelly, the only survivor, was severely wounded by police fire and captured.
+Kelly, the only gang member to survive, was severely wounded by police fire and captured.
 Despite thousands of supporters rallying and petitioning for his reprieve, Kelly was tried for murder, convicted and hanged at the Melbourne Gaol.

 Historian Geoffrey Serle called Kelly and his gang "the last expression of the lawless frontier in what was becoming a highly organised and educated society, the last protest of the mighty bush now tethered with iron rails to Melbourne and the world".
-In the century after his death, Kelly became a cultural icon, inspiring numerous works in the arts and popular culture, and is the subject of more biographies than any other Australian.
-Kelly continues to cause division in his homeland: he is variously considered a Robin Hood-like folk hero and crusader against oppression, and a murderous villain and terrorist.
-Journalist Martin Flanagan wrote: "What makes Ned a legend is not that everyone sees him the same—it's that everyone sees him.
+In the century after his death, Kelly became a cultural icon, inspiring numerous depictions in popular culture, and is the subject of more biographies than any other Australian.
+Kelly remains a divisive figure in Australia, regarded variously as a Robin Hood-like folk hero and symbol of national identity, or as a murderous villain and terrorist.
+The journalist Martin Flanagan wrote: "What makes Ned a legend is not that everyone sees him the same—it's that everyone sees him.
 Like a bushfire on the horizon casting its red glow into the night."